 In the case of Facebook, it neither closes the account of deceased nor transfers the account to his/her kin.
 It “memorializes” the account so that it can be viewed anytime by the current Facebook friends of the deceased.
 Friends may log in using their own IDs to post obituaries and other types of messages.

 You can inform Facebook about the demise of their user using this form and put in a Memorialization Request.
-Like with LinkedIN, you need to know the Facebook profile URL and email ID of the dead user before they can “memorialize” the account.
+Like with LinkedIn, you need to know the Facebook profile URL and email ID of the dead user before they can “memorialize” the account.
 To report a profile to be memorialized, put in a request here at facebook.com.

 Their policy is not very clear.
 I learned that they may or may not provide the kin with access to the deceased’s emails.
 You can initiate the process by contacting them with the following information:

 - Your address

 - Deceased’s email ID with one or more email headers showing up

 - A copy of death certificate of the deceased.